JamesIves/hlds-docker/docs/BUILDING_AN_IMAGE.md

 # Building an Image

-If you want to build an image yourself, you can follow the steps below.
-This can be useful in cases where you want to make changes to the build scripts, or add custom functionality.
-This is also useful for testing changes before submitting a contribution to the project.
+If you want to build an image yourself, follow the steps below.
+This can be useful in cases where you want to make changes to the build scripts or add custom functionality.
+It is also useful for testing changes before submitting a contribution to the project.

 1. Clone this project locally.
 2. Define the game you want the server to run.
 You can do this by setting an environment variable on your command line.